Skip to content

 Skill Discovery Paths

-Skills are loaded from two locations (project-local takes priority):
+Skills are loaded from multiple locations (later entries override earlier ones):

 Each skill is a subdirectory containing a SKILL.md file.